-Ce rtification Stage • Evidence manufactu showing irer's data that , etc. the materials installed are sustainable such as photographs,

-• Evidence showing that the materials were installed such as photographs, invoices, receipts, etc.
+- Evidence showing that the materials installed are sustainable such as photographs, manufacturer's data, etc. - Evidence showing that the materials were installed such as photographs, invoices, receipts, etc.

 M-4 Flooring Materials

 To encourage and recognise developments that use sustainable flooring materials.